swampcat/ESPTimeCast/README.md

 - Reduced heat load on the ESP8266 board
 - Avoid long-term damage to the onboard regulator
 - The MAX7219 works fine with 3.3V logic signals from the ESP (no need for level shifters)

-Note: Thanks to @Wood578Guy for the info on V4

 ---